 San Diego High School students are invited to enter the Congressional Art Competition for a chance to have their artwork hang in the U.S. Capitol for one year.

-We are now accepting submissions for the 2017 Congressional Art Competition, An Artistic Discovery, which is open to all high school students in the 52nd Congressional District.
+The Congressional Art Competition, An Artistic Discovery, is open to all high school students in the 52nd Congressional District.
 The Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.

 As a former board member of the Museum of Contemporary Art San Diego and a leader in the Murals of La Jolla effort, I am excited about our fifth year of providing this amazing opportunity.
 It is a chance to celebrate and showcase the artistic talent and creativity of students in San Diego, Coronado, and Poway, and also encourage students to explore their creativity in a way that will foster a lifelong love of the arts.